cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/views.rst

 Views
 =====

-Views are a source where data can be read from, similar to a :ref:`stream <streams>` or :ref:`dataset <datasets-index>`.
-They are readable and usable anywhere that a stream or dataset is used, such as a flow, in MapReduce and Spark programs, or :ref:`ETL
+Views are a read-only source where data can be read from.
+They are similar to a :ref:`stream <streams>` or :ref:`dataset <datasets-index>`.

-<included-apps-etl-index>`.
+A view has a specific read format.
+Read formats consist of a :ref:`schema

-A view is a read-only view of a stream, with a specific read format.
-Read formats consist of a :ref:`schema <stream-exploration-stream-schema>` and a :ref:`format
+<stream-exploration-stream-schema>` and a :ref:`format <stream-exploration-stream-format>`
-<stream-exploration-stream-format>` (such as CSV, TSV, or Avro, amongst others).
+(such as CSV, TSV, or Avro, amongst others).

 If :ref:`CDAP Explore <data-exploration>` is :ref:`enabled
 <configuration-explore-service>`, a Hive table will be created for each view that is